-If you’ve been dry shaving without a care in the world, consider this your sign to put that razor down.
-You should always give your skin the TLC it needs, and dry shaving just doesn’t cut it — even if it seems like the obvious answer when you’re in a rush or all out of shaving cream.
-Below, we’re sharing the six ways dry shaving your legs, armpits, or face can wreak havoc on your skin.
+If you’ve been dry shaving without a care in the world you’ve been lucky, but luck always runs out.
+You should always give your skin the care it needs and dry shaving just doesn’t cut it — even if it seems like the obvious answer when you’re in a rush or all out of shaving cream.
+Below, we’re sharing the four ways dry shaving your legs, armpits or even your face can wreak havoc on your skin.

-We can all agree that razor burn is a major pain — both literally and figuratively — and if you opt for dry shaving, it can be a very real result.
+Razor burn is a major pain — both literally and figuratively — and if you opt for dry shaving, it can be a very real result.
 If you choose to dry shave instead of following the proper method, your razor has no slip to help remove the hair without irritating the skin.
 In turn, your skin may be left looking and feeling red and tender.
 And yes, there may even be those pesky shave bumps and ingrown hairs left in the wake of your razor.

 The purpose of shaving is to remove hair from the skin for a soft and smooth feel, and using the right products is a key part of that.
 No shaving cream or gel means your razor isn’t gliding over your skin and catching every hair as it should; instead of enjoying smooth skin, you’re likely to be left with a bit of stubble.

 As much as you may be tempted to dry shave, it’s just not worth it.
+Unless you’re shaving in an airport bathroom (and even then) you can typically find alternatives to shaving cream that can ensure that you have a wet shave that includes moisture and nourishment for the skin.
 Take your time and give your skin a proper shave.
 Trust us, your skin will thank you for it.

 Discover more tips & tricks